vividfax/p5.sketchbook/README.md

 # p5.sketchbook

 Create and manage multiple [p5.js](https://p5js.org/) sketches in one canvas.
+Useful for sketch compliations and things like [Genuary](https://genuary.art/).

 ## How to use